WVU Libraries Graduate Student Library Immersion Program

 Literature Review

 Why and how do you start a literature review?
-Building on the Research Consultations with Subject Librarians and the Zotero introduction, this session will walk through the basic steps of a literature review and provide short, hands-on activities for practice in applying techniques.
+This session will walk through the basic steps of a literature review and demonstrate how tools such as Zotero, a literature review matrix, and subject databases can help.

 Dispelling the Myths of Open Access